This post may contain affiliate links. Please read my disclosure.

 - Not a fan of dried cranberries?
 Add raisins, dried cherries or dried apples.

-- Add chocolate chips, butterscotch chips or white chocolate chips to the pumpkin granola after it has cooled.
+- Add chocolate chips, butterscotch chips or white chocolate chips to the pumpkin spice granola after it has cooled.

 Step-by-Step Photos